Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-Domains of convergence of meromorphic functions where, probably, for the first time considered by Cartan and Thullen in \cite{CT} simultaneously with their domains of existence.
-In particular in \cite{CT} it was proved that these domains are pseudoconvex.
-Later domains of convergence of meromorphic functions were studied in \cite{Ru}.
-Already from these sources it is clear that when working with sequences of meromorphic functions and, more generally, mappings one finds himself bounded to consider several notions of their convergence.
-Some of these notions were introduced in \cite{Fu}, \cite{Iv2}, we shall recall the essentials in section \ref{MER-MAP}.
+\newprg[INTR.conv]{Convergence of meromorphic mappings} When one works with sequences of meromorphic functions and, more generally, mappings one finds himself bounded to consider several notions of their convergence.
+Some of these notions were introduced in \cite{Fu} and \cite{Iv2}, we shall recall the essentials below.
+An important question is: what can be said about the maximal open sets where the given sequence converge?
 It occurs that pseudoconvexity or not of domains of convergence/normality in the case of meromorphic mappings crucially depends on the type of convergence one is looking for.

-Let briefly describe the ways one can define what does it means that a sequence $\{f_k\}$ of meromorphic mappings between complex manifolds $U$ and $X$ converge.
+Now let briefly describe the ways one can define what does it means that a sequence $\{f_k\}$ of meromorphic mappings between complex manifolds $U$ and $X$ converges.
 We start with the most obvious one.
-A sequence $\{f_k\}$ of meromorphic mappings between complex manifolds $U$ and $X$ is said to converge {\slsf strongly} to a meromorphic map $f$ if the graphs $\Gamma_{f_k}$ converge over compacts in $U$ to the graph $\Gamma_f$ as analytic sets.
-Convergence is meant here in Hausdorff metric, but as our first result shows they converge in a stronger topology of cycles.
+A sequence $\{f_k\}$ of meromorphic mappings between complex manifolds $U$ and $X$ is said to converge {\slsf strongly} to a meromorphic map $f$ if the graphs $\Gamma_{f_k}$ converge over compacts in $U$ to the graph $\Gamma_f$ in Hausdorff metric.
+Our first result shows that $\Gamma_{f_k}$ then converge to $\Gamma_f$ in a stronger {\slsf topology of cycles}.

 \begin{nnthm} If $f_k$ strongly converge to $f$ then for every compact $K\comp U$ the volumes $\Gamma_{f_k}\cap (K\times X)$ are uniformly bounded and therefore $\Gamma_{f_k}$ converge to $\Gamma_f$ in the topology of cycles. \end{nnthm}